Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Preston where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Spring Valley where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or an item that is being divided, will require a study to find the brand-new corners as well as lot lines in Minnesota, which need to be completely marked so they will certainly never become lost.
+Land that has actually never been exactly checked, or a piece that is being split, will certainly need a study to locate the new edges as well as whole lot lines in Minnesota, which must be permanently marked so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.